Bernese Mountain Dog Great Pyrenees Mix – excellent guard and companion

 If you have been reading this site for any amount of time, you probably know quite a bit about Bernese Mountain Dogs.
 These are large dogs with powerful, well-developed, muscular body and thick, luscious coat with characteristic tricolor markings.
 You can read more about Bernese Mountain Dog size and weight here.
 But what about the other parent of our Bernese Mountain Dog Great Pyrenees Mix?

 Great Pyrenees Dog is one of a few breeds that’s actually larger than Bernese Mountain Dog.
-This is a very large dog, with males reaching up to 75 to 80 cm tall and females being slightly smaller at 65-75 cm tall.
+This is a very large dog, with males reaching up to 75 to 80 cm tall.
+Females are slightly smaller at 65-75 cm tall.
 Despite its size, the Great Pyrenees is a graceful, well-proportioned dog with light, agile movements.
 It doesn’t look like a heavy, slow, apathetic dog.
 On the contrary, they are lively and energetic.
 The legs are muscular and not very long.

 Great Pyrenees have only a few official colors – white is most common, although sometimes they can be white with tan or gray spots.
 Their coats are thick and long – this is one of their main distinguishing features and something they can truly boast about.